BrendahKiragu/liverpoolnews/README.md

 # Liverpoolnews App

-Welcome to **Liverpoolnews**, your source for the latest Liverpool FC news, player stats, and upcoming fixtures.
+Welcome to **Liverpoolnews-now**, your source for the latest Liverpool FC news, player stats, and upcoming fixtures.

 ## Table of Contents